Dog & Cat Vaccinations in Peoria, IL: Guidelines for Optimal Protection

-Incidences of animal diseases have been drastically reduced only through the use of responsible pet vaccinations.
+Incidences of animal diseases have been drastically reduced only through the use of responsible dog and cat vaccinations.
 Many states, including Illinois, require pet vaccination against rabies because it can be spread to humans by infected animals.
 Core vaccines we administer at our animal hospital protect against some of the most dangerous and possibly lethal illnesses.

 Vaccines for Cats